Professor Dora Scholarios

 Personal statement

-I have been involved in a variety of research projects funded by UK and international institutions; e.g. the Economic and Social Research Council (including the current project Ampifying Employee Voice and Hearing the Unheard 2022-2025), The Leverhulme Trust, the European Commission, the Association of Police Constables of England and Wales, and the U.S. Army Research Institute for the Behavioral and Social Sciences.
+My research has been funded by UK and international institutions; e.g. the Economic and Social Research Council (most recently, for the project Ampifying Employee Voice and Hearing the Unheard 2022-2025 with Co-I the Chartered Institute for Personnel and Development), The Leverhulme Trust, the European Commission, and the U.S. Army Research Institute for the Behavioral and Social Sciences.

 I am currently Associate Dean (Research) for Strathlcyde Business School.
 Previous roles include: Business School Associate Dean for Postgraduate Research (2010-2013); Deputy Head of Department of HRM (2009-2014); member of the Strathclyde team co-ordinating the Marie Curie Initial Training Network (ITN) The changing nature of employment in Europe in the context of challenges, threats and opportunities for employees and employers (2012-2016); and member of the Supervisory Board of the Scottish Graduate School of Social Science & ESRC Doctoral Training Centre (Scotland) (2014-2016).